s2kOp/crpas/README.md

   - Projected population for the selected year.
   - **Top 5 high-crime districts** in the selected state for the chosen crime type, with the **number of cases**.

-## 🚀 Future Improvements
-- Improving prediction accuracy with additional features.
-- Implementing an interactive crime map visualization.

----

-Let me know if you need any more changes! 🚀